kmcaloney15/sugar-and-spice/README.md

 ## User Story:

 - Users should be able to create their own profiles to get access to the recipe database.
-- Users should be able to create, edit and delete their own recipes.
+- Users should be able to create, edit and delete recipes.

 ## Snapshot: